 These accidents can be preventable through proper coaching and setting fleet-wide safety protocols that all drivers must follow.

 When managers have access to the driver’s behavior report on a timely basis, they can easily monitor unsafe practices.
-This way, they can call out individual drivers and work towards their improvement to reduce accidents.
+This way, they can call out individual drivers and work towards their improvement benefits to reduce accidents.

 Regular investment in training and monitoring programs can give you a significant return in the long run in the form of cost savings.
 Here are a few examples.